-4. No players shall play for more than one club in a season.
+4. No player shall play for more that one club in a season.

 (b) It is the responsibility of the home side to have the venue and boards ready for a start at 7:30 PM (if Rushden at home, by 7:00 PM).
 If the venue is not ready for play at 7:30 PM (or 7:00 PM if applicable), the clocks are to be adjusted on the home side's time to compensate for the late start.

-(c) The clocks should be started at 7:30 p.m. whether or not the opponents have arrived.
-If an opponent has not arrived after one hour he shall have forfeited the match.
-Captains may substitute prior to the clocks being started or, if a player has not arrived, after 30 minutes but before one hour has expired.
+(c) The clocks should be started at 7:30 PM whether or not the opponents have arrived.
+If an opponent has not arrived after one hour, he shall have forfeited the match.
+Captains may substitute prior to the clocks being started or, if a player has not arrived, after 30 minutes but before 1 hour has expired.

 Silver King League

-15. Board colour shall be determined by the home team taking white on Board 1 and colour alternated
+13. Board colour shall be determined by the home team taking black on Board 1 and colours alternated thereafter.

 John Robinson Knock-Out Cup

-17. Standard number of players in each team is five but may be increased with the agreement of both team captains.
+16. Standard number of players in each team is five but may be increased with the agreement of both team captains.
 If the number of players is increased then only the standard boards will determine the result, but lower boards may be entered in the LMS as graded friendly games.

-20. Colours shall be decided by the toss of a coin, the winning team taking White on Board 1 and colours alternated thereafter.
+17. Board colour shall be determined by the toss of a coin on the night on Board 1 and colours alternated thereafter.